viveksingh-01/contact-manager/README.md

 # contact-manager

-Contact Management Application using Context-API
+Contact Management Application using React and Context-API